AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Release/1.3.0/sample code/agora_chat_1.3.0_sample_code_rn.md

 https://doc.easemob.com/document/react-native/group_manage.html#查询当前用户已加入的群组数量

-6. Added the support for retrieval of historical messages of chat rooms from the server

-7. `ChatGroupEventListener#onRequestToJoinDeclined`
+6. `ChatGroupEventListener#onRequestToJoinDeclined`

 Search for `onRequestToJoinDeclined` on the following page:

 https://doc.easemob.com/document/react-native/group_manage.html#监听群组事件

-8. Pin a message
+7. Pin a message

 https://doc.easemob.com/document/react-native/message_pin.html

-9. Forward a single message
+8. Forward a single message

 https://doc.easemob.com/document/react-native/message_forward.html

-10. Quick start modification
+9. Quick start modification

 Search for `loginWithAgoraToken(username, chatToken)` in the quick start and replace it with `login(username, chatToken, false)`, as the former method is deprecated.

-11. Chatroom: member count callback
+10. Chatroom: member count callback

 ### Update the chat room member count in real time

 https://doc.easemob.com/document/react-native/room_manage.html#实时更新聊天室成员人数

-12. Replace `searchMsgFromDB` with `getMsgsWithMsgType` on the page of the URL: https://docs.agora.io/en/agora-chat/client-api/messages/manage-messages?platform=react-native#search-for-messages-using-keywords
+11. Replace `searchMsgFromDB` with `getMsgsWithMsgType` on the page of the URL: https://docs.agora.io/en/agora-chat/client-api/messages/manage-messages?platform=react-native#search-for-messages-using-keywords

-See the following:
+Add the following in this section:

 ### Retrieves messages of a certain type in a local conversation